-- 56. The Council's General Revenue Grant is primarily made up of Grant Aided Expenditure (GAE), former ring fenced grants and redeterminations (of new grants since 2008) with GAE the most significant contributor to our overall grant from the Government.
-The general revenue grant is also impacted by grants for loans repayments, the floors mechanism, "changes" which reflects the Council's share of any overall funding increases (or decreases) made available to local government and estimated changes to Council Tax income. - 57.
-Whilst population is an important factor in calculating GAE, the calculation is extremely detailed and takes into account the age profile of the population, the number of schoolchildren and levels of deprivation as well as rurality.
+55. The Council's General Revenue Grant is primarily made up of Grant Aided Expenditure (GAE), former ring fenced grants and redeterminations (of new grants since 2008) with GAE the most significant contributor to our overall grant from the Government.
+The general revenue grant is also impacted by grants for loans repayments, the floors mechanism, "changes" which reflects the Council's share of any overall funding increases (or decreases) made available to local government and estimated changes to Council Tax income.

+56. Whilst population is an important factor in calculating GAE, the calculation is extremely detailed and takes into account the age profile of the population, the number of schoolchildren and levels of deprivation as well as rurality.
 GAE is built up from a detailed analysis of the pressures on each service the council delivers.
-In recent years the calculation of several GAE allocations has undergone major change and this has resulted in some impact for the Council, most recently in reducing the level of grant support we attract for roads maintenance. - 58.
-For many years East Renfrewshire Council's share of overall GAE had been steadily increasing as our population has grown.
+In recent years the calculation of several GAE allocations has undergone major change and this has resulted in some impact for the Council, most recently in reducing the level of grant support we attract for roads maintenance.

+57. For many years East Renfrewshire Council's share of overall GAE had been steadily increasing as our population has grown.
 However, larger increases in population in other areas, particularly in the east of Scotland, have meant that East Renfrewshire's growth rate is now closer to the Scottish average.
-This change and an increasing focus on deprivation and other factors have slowed the growth trend for GAE, with the Council's share of GAE broadly steady over the last few years.
-The Council now has a 1.95% share of the overall GAE (2022/23 1.93%), but this is still significantly higher than our population share of 1.75%. - 59.
-This high share is as a result of the relatively high number of pupils at our schools which is in part due to larger than average family unit sizes and in part due to the level of placements at our schools.
-Our share of Education GAE at 2.2% is well in excess of our population share and, as education GAE is the largest element of GAE at 53.3%, the effect on the council's budget is significant. - 60.
-In overall terms it is estimated that the high pupil numbers will increase our expenditure by almost £24m as compared to an average council of a similar population and this is taken into account by the Government in estimating our budget needs. - 61.
-Our share of social work GAE is slightly below our population share at just over 1.73% but this too has been steadily growing over recent years primarily as a result of our ageing population with the calculations giving us a high premium for those over 85 years of age who are likely to be in the most need of care at home or a nursing or residential care placement.
+This change and an increasing focus on deprivation and other factors have slowed the growth trend for GAE in 2021/22, with the Council's share of GAE broadly steady over the last few years.
+The Council now has a 1.93% share of the overall GAE (2021/22 1.92%), but this is still significantly higher than our population share of 1.75%.

+58. This high share is as a result of the relatively high number of pupils at our schools which is in part due to larger than average family unit sizes and in part due to the level of placements at our schools.
+Our share of Education GAE at 2.2% is well in excess of our population share and, as education GAE is the largest element of GAE at over 54%, the effect on the council's budget is significant.

+59. In overall terms it is estimated that the high pupil numbers will increase our expenditure by in the region of £23m as compared to an average council of a similar population and this is taken into account by the Government in estimating our budget needs.

+60. Our share of social work GAE is slightly below our population share at just under 1.72% but this too has been steadily growing over recent years primarily as a result of our ageing population with the calculations giving us a high premium for those over 85 years of age who are likely to be in the most need of care at home or a nursing or residential care placement.

+61. The other determinants of funding, i.e. former ring fenced grants (FRFG) and redeterminations, have stayed largely unchanged.

+62. These changes to our grant calculations mean that instead of an increase in GAE and other grants as we had usually planned for in previous years, it would be prudent to plan for a static level of funding until the new trends are more established.